centreon/centreon-documentation/fr/integrations/plugin-packs/tutorials/troubleshooting-plugins.md

 title: Troubleshooting Plugin errors
 ---

-When using Plugins and deploying a new monitoring probe, some errors might show up.
+> Hello community!
+We're looking for a contributor to help us to translate the content in french and provide a sample execution command.
+If it's you, let us know by offering a PR or pinging us on [slack](https://centreon.slack.com) When using Plugins and deploying a new monitoring probe, some errors might show up.

 Most of the time, the cause of these failures is a misconfiguration or a third-party